wix-incubator/mjml-react/README.md

 # mjml-react

-(This is forked from Wix's mjml-react.)
+(This is forked from Wix's mjml-react — more info why I forked this can be [found in this comment](https://github.com/wix-incubator/mjml-react/issues/52#issuecomment-881830074).)

-There is an awesome library [mjml](https://mjml.io/) with github repo here [https://github.com/mjmlio/mjml](https://github.com/mjmlio/mjml).

 `MJML` is a markup language created by [Mailjet](https://www.mailjet.com/).

-So in order to create emails on the fly we created a library with `React` components.
+But since we are using React in the rest of our app, we want to use React to create the MJML markup for emails.

 Note: this does not bundle `mjml` so you can use whatever version of `mjml` you'd like to convert the outputted mjml-string to HTML.